alexdantas/rndk/README.md

     ruby -Ilib examples/YOUR_EXAMPLE_HERE

-There's also some more comples demo applications under the `demos` directory.
+There's also some more complex demo applications under the `demos` directory.
 Do the same:

     ruby -Ilib demos/YOUR_DEMO_HERE

 ## Contributing

+Any help would be largely appreciated!
+For a list of things to do, see the `TODO` file.

 Currently `rndk` has a C-like API, since it was directly taken from `cdk`.
-The top priority is to make it more rubyish (maybe studying [rbcurse]?).
+The top priority is to make it more rubyish.

-Also, see the `TODO` file.
+I'm getting inspiration from [rbcurse] and some non-ruby Widget sets.

+Step-by-step guide to contribute:

-1. Fork it
+1. Fork this repository
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)